tandeshao/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
-* You can remove all the person’s tags or memo by typing `t/` or `m/` respectively without specifying text after it.
+* All the person’s tags or memo can be removed by typing `t/` or `m/` respectively without specifying text after it.
-* You can edit a peron's contacted date to "Not contacted" by typing `c/` without specifying a date after it.
+* A peron's contacted date can be edited to "Not contacted" by typing `c/` without specifying a date after it.

 Examples:
-* `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+* `edit 1 n/John Doe p/91234567 e/johndoe@example.com` edits the name, phone number and email address of the 1st person to be "John Doe", "91234567" and "johndoe@example.com" respectively.
-* `edit 2 n/Betsy Crower t/` edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+* `edit 2 t/` edits the 2nd person to clear all existing tags.
-* `edit 2 m/Avid free climber` edits the memo of the 2nd person to be `Avid free climber`.
+* `edit 2 m/Avid hiker` edits the memo of the 2nd person to be `Avid hiker`.
 * `edit 2 c/01-01-2020` edits the contacted date of the 2nd person to be `Last contacted on 01-01-2020`.
 * `edit 2 m/ c/` edits the memo of the 2nd person to be empty and the contacted date to be `Not contacted`.